trilitech/tezos-developer-docs/src/pages/smart-contracts/oracles/index.md

 To prevent it, a system of commit & reveal can be used, where nodes have to submit a hash of their answer during the first phase and only reveal their actual answer in the second phase, which can be verified to match the committed hash.
 This comes at the cost of increasing the overall response time.
 Another approach could be to punish nodes that often take significant time before providing their answer.

-**Mirrorring**: a single entity could fetch the data once and share it with multiple nodes it controls, collecting multiple rewards while doing the work only once.
+**Mirroring**: a single entity could fetch the data once and share it with multiple nodes it controls, collecting multiple rewards while doing the work only once.
 The commit & reveal scheme would not help here.
 The main way to prevent this is to manage to attract more participants, therefore reducing the risk that multiple nodes controlled by the same entity end up in the same subset.

 **Reselling**: Getting users to pay means that the information provided by the oracle is valuable.
 We could imagine a situation where one user of the oracle creates its own secondary oracle that resells the information to multiple other contracts, for a cheaper price.
 They would make a profit without doing the work.
 Measures to prevent this behavior may be taken and this is another case where a DAO for the oracle can be useful: the community could simply have the ability to blacklist contracts that attempt to resell the information.